-It is mandatory that the students bring only pencils into the examination site.
-For ExamSoft tests, the Course Director will decide if students may have calculators, scratch paper, etc. Prior to entry into the examination room, the students must leave all personal items (books, notes, study aids, coats, etc.) in the student lockers or designated areas in the lecture hall.
-Once the examination has started, no talking is permitted, and student's questions will not be answered by the proctors (other than those relating to technical issues with ExamSoft).
-Students shall be assigned seating during exams.
-Students who need to use the restrooms must first-hand their test papers to the proctor and request permission before leaving the examination room.
+The Course Director will decide if students may have calculators, scratch paper, etc. Prior to entry into the examination room, the students must leave all personal items (books, notes, study aids, coats, etc.) in the student lockers or designated areas in the lecture hall.
+Once the examination has started, no talking is permitted, and student's questions will not be answered by the proctors (other than those relating to technical issues with Examplify).
+Students shall sit at every other seat in straight, aligned rows during exams.
+Students who need to use the restrooms must request permission before leaving the examination room.
 No more than one student will be allowed to leave the examination room at one time.
 After completing the exam, students should quietly leave the examination room and the area adjacent to the examination room so as not to disturb students still taking the exam.